 When will the name change take effect?

-We will officially change our name to United Texas Credit Union effective April 1, 2017.
+We officially changed our name to United Texas Credit Union effective April 1, 2017.

 Over the next few months, you’ll see changes related to our correspondence, marketing and signage.
 We have maintained the right to do business as (d.b.a) United SA Credit Union.
 Your paperwork may reflect United SA Credit Union throughout our transition to United Texas Credit Union.